UWCS/stardust/content/resources/docker.md

 ## A Python Project
 Login to the DCS machines, open your web browser of choice, go to [GitHub](https://github.com/) and create a new repo called `my-flask-app`, this can be either public or private it doesn't matter (a private repo does require some more effort).
 Leave the repo blank and create it.
 Copy the URL in the address bar.
 In the terminal, clone your repo with `git clone <repo url>`, and then `cd` into it (if your repo is private you will need to follow the [token](https://uwcs.co.uk/resources/github-token-authentication/) steps early).

 We’re going to use [pipenv](https://pipenv.pypa.io/en/latest/) to create a new python project.
 Pipenv manages dependencies and virtual environments for us, making it much more ergonomic than just using pip and virtualenvs manually.
-Double check you're in your app's direcoty and install pipenv with `python3.9 -m pip install --user pipenv`.
+Double check you're in your app's directory and install pipenv with `python3.9 -m pip install --user pipenv`.
 You can then invoke pipenv with `python3.9 -m pipenv <subcommand>`.
 Add [Flask](https://flask.palletsprojects.com/en/2.2.x/) to your project with `python 3.9 -m pipenv install flask` (make sure you are installing with pipenv otherwise things will break further down the line).

 There’s another dependency that we’ll need later on as well: [gunicorn](https://gunicorn.org/).
 Gunicorn is a Python HTTP server, and will serve our Flask app for us: `python3.9 -m pipenv install gunicorn`.